AdilameerAdi/Web-based-ludo-betting-game/DEPLOYMENT.md

 cat ecosystem.config.js
 ```

-It should contain configurations for both `ludo-backend` and `ludo-frontend`.
+It should contain configuration for `ludo-backend`.
+Frontend is served directly by Nginx from the dist folder.

 ### 8.3 Start Applications with PM2